Learn About Bird Conservation

 Over 40 Audubon Centers in the U.S. offer seminars, workshops, education programs and citizen science opportunities for all ages.
 Many Audubon chapters also offer education and training.

-The Cooperative Extension System is operated through the nation’s Land-Grant University System in partnership with the federal and state and local governments and supports universities and local CES offices to bring science directly to the regional and county level.
+The Cooperative Extension System is operated through the Land-Grant University System in partnership with federal and state and local governments.
+The CES supports universities and local offices in bringing science directly to the regional and county level.

 Your local college, university or community college may offer adult education courses in wildlife and conservation related topics - check their website or drop in for a visit.